alexandrugris/my-jekyll-tech-blog/MyBlog/_posts/2017-11-27-domain-driven-design-notes.markdown

 date:   2017-11-27 13:15:16 +0200
 categories: architecture
 ---
 A very high level introduction to Domain Driven Design (DDD).
-DDD is a useful technique if the application we are building has complex business functionality.
+DDD is a useful technique if the application has complex business functionality.
 It will not help with big data, performance or hardware specific optimisations.

 ### Notes